sindresorhus/term-img/readme.md

 Type: `string | Buffer`

-Filepath to an image or an image as a buffer.
+File path to an image or an image as a buffer.

 #### options